qubas9/Slimer/DOC/controls.md

 **Parameters**:
 - `name` (String): The action name.
-- `newCallback` (Function): The new function that will be executed when the key is pressed.
+- `newCallback` (Function): The new function that will be executed when the key is pressed or released, depending on the original binding type.

 **Usage Example**:
 ```